 Land preservation is important in the Cayman Islands.
 Nature Preserves set aside desgnated areas that help to promote conservation and create bountiful lands in which local animals can thrive and prosper.
 Fortunately, most of these nature preserves allow visitors, which means you can see what island life was like before man took over.

-Do you hope to spend more of your vacation time outdoors?
-You can experience a range of different hiking trails and some nature preserves in the area.
+Do you hope to spend more of your vacation time seeing the local flaura and fauna?
+There are quite a few hiking trails and some nature preserves in the Cayman Islands.

 Salt Water Pond is a popular nature preserve West End, in eastern the Cayman Islands.
 Once designated as an Animal Sanctuary, Saltwater Pond was stripped of that recognition in 2012.
 Even so, it remains a tranquil spot to check out on your tour of Cayman Brac's south coast.

-Take some time to look through the table just below for a listing of nature preserves and hiking spots.
+View the table just below to read more about nature preserves and hiking spots.